-The onload handler is called exactly once, when the script execution context is ready for normal operation - that is, all source code of the script is loaded, and all Viinex 3.3-specific objects and API is injected into the JS execution context.
+The onload handler is called exactly once, when the script execution context is ready for normal operation - that is, all source code of the script is loaded, and all viinex 3.4-specific objects and API is injected into the JS execution context.

 onload should be a function of one argument.
-The argument that it receives is the value of init parameter of this script instance in Viinex 3.3 configuration.
+The argument that it receives is the value of init parameter of this script instance in viinex 3.4 configuration, and is typically used as the initial configuration for the script - that is, the configuration specific for the JS code.